apple/GCGC/README.md

 > > - [*.py](./src) - contains python scripts to aid in simplicity of the Jupyter notebook interface

 > [setup.md](setup.md) - contains instructions on how to setup the required parts of this project

+---

+Note: Not all files are documented up to date fully:
+The following files are still being documented.

+- src/parse_log_file.py -> Correct, but improved documentation will be coming soon, to improve experience.
+- src/graping/logarithamic_heatmap_testing.py
+- src/graphing/allocation_rate.py